 These limitations are caused by the complexity of everyday human communication, which does not rely on a strict set of grammatical conventions or formal rules to create meaning.
 This is why NLP services are capable of carrying out more advanced tasks when used in professions that require communication to follow formal standards, such as medicine and law.

 For example, Blue J Legal—a Canadian tech startup—has developed an NLU program that can interpret existing case law in order to make accurate predictions about how a judge is likely to rule on a new case.
 In medicine, researchers at Google have created an AI that can listen to physician-patient conversations and turn them into formal clinical notes, reducing the amount of time that physicians need to spend on documentation issues.
 A number of other companies are developing similar products.

 A career in data science

 A career in data science offers the opportunity to shape the future of human-machine interaction.

 Whether you’re interested in a specific use for NLP, or want to explore the full gamut of what artificial intelligence has to offer, the University of New South Wales’ flexible online data science programs offer the training necessary to pursue your goals—their postgraduate, graduate certificate, and graduate diploma programs all place heavy emphasis on the machine learning techniques that lay at the heart of NLP development.
 UNSW is also internationally recognised as a top school for statistics, mathematics, and other core data science subjects, so you can be confident that you’re graduating from a globally competitive program that teaches the skills necessary to succeed in the field.

 Advances in NLP technology are transforming the way that humans interact with machines, and as a result, how humans interact with each other.
-If you want to be a part of that transformation, a data science program at UNSW provides the ideal way to get started.
+If you want to be a part of that transformation, a master of data science program at UNSW provides the ideal way to get started.
 Speak to our Student Enrolment Advisors today on 1300 974 990.